S571736/Eksamenslesing_110/ExamReading.md

   2. Client Consistency guarantees
      * Each client processes should be guaranteed some level of consistency while accessing the data value from different replicas

+### Sequential consistency model

+* Sequential consistency model enforces that all the update operations are executed at the replicas in a sequential order.
+Operations of each process appear in the order specified by its program
+* Consider a data-store with variable x
+  * In the two data-stores below, identify the sequentially consisten data-store

 ### Eventual consistency

 Many applications can tolerate an inconsistency for a long time